Key Takeaways

 General Liability Insurance

-Covers injuries to people who aren't your employees and property damage.
-It's essential for general contractors working on client sites where accidents can affect homeowners, passersby or other workers.
+General liability insurance covers injuries to non-employees and property damage.
+General liability insurance provides essential protection for general contractors working on client sites where accidents affect homeowners, passersby or other workers.

 plusSign icon